 information.
 You might be surprised one day by a letter or phone call.
 I continue to search the internet for missing friends, hoping

 to find our lost comrades.
 Within the past month I have been successful in locating and making contact with a number of guys and

 A great location to share your stories of the war, friends, facts, information, combat etc. All you need to do, is create a logon, password and you are ready to write a story and publish it.
 If you need help, you can send me the story and I will post it for you.
 To give you an idea of some of the articles that have been written, check these featured stories out.
 Access this website by using the " STORY BLOG" button.

 Lots of people start arriving for the reunion on Wednesday or Thursday to get a jump on the festivities.
-The reunion is casual and small group get together's are common as the guys get caught up on life's events.
+The reunion is casual and small groups are common as the guys get caught up on life's events.
 Friday night is a no host informal buffet style dinner at the hotel restaurant and they have excellent food, where you have breakfast, lunch or dinner there.
-Saturday night is the family banquet and program hosted by Danny Breeding which usually includes a guest speaker.
-Then, Sunday at 1PM, is the BBQ picnic at the local park where the last gathering is held before families think about heading home.
+Saturday night is the family banquet and program hosted by Danny Darnell which usually includes a guest speaker.
+Then, Sunday at 1PM, is the BBQ picnic where the last gathering is held before families think about heading home.

 The hosts of the Charlie Co reunion are Danny Breeding and Ted Grace and they sure know all about Southern hospitality.
 Seriously consider making one of these reunions, you will be glad you did.
 This reunion is OPEN to all 2/12th Veterans who served in Vietnam.
 Helps others decide by indicating that you are attending.